marijnh/Eloquent-JavaScript/21_skillsharing.md

 We'll use an approach similar to the one we saw in [Chapter ?](paint), splitting the application into components.
-But since some of the components either never need to update or are always fully redrawn when updated, we'll define those not as classes, but as functions that directly return a DOM node.
+But since some of the components either never need to update or are always fully redrawn when updated, we'll define those not as classes but as functions that directly return a DOM node.
 For example, here is a component that shows the field where the user can enter their name: